With Authorized Buyers, you make payments after your ads show, and are invoiced monthly.

 Following this formula, you assign campaign #1 a daily budget of $250 and campaign #2 a daily budget of $83.33.

 Keep in mind that if you'd like to spend $10,000 per month and you have 30 days to pay your bill, your credit line has to be at least $20,000.
 Why?
 After the first month, you'll have used $10,000 of your credit line.
-So, by the time you'll have paid the bill, (i.e. after 30 days), you'll have spent an additional $10,000 with Google for that second month.
+So, by the time you'll have paid the bill, (in other words, after 30 days), you'll have spent an additional $10,000 with Google for that second month.
 That's why your credit line has to be at least 20k.

 Your campaign daily costs might go slightly over or under your daily budget, but you won't be charged more for a campaign than your daily budget times the number of days in that period.
 This is known as overdelivery.